marcusaasjensen/dialogue-system/README.md

 ## Audio tags 🎧
 > [!WARNING]
-> Make sure to have only one DialogueAudioData Scriptable Singleton in the directory "Assets/Resources/Dialogue/".
+> Make sure to have only one DialogueAudioData Scriptable Singleton in the directory "Assets/Resources/Dialogue System Data/Dialogue/".
 >
 > Make sure the AudioPlayer GameObject is in the scene with the AudioPlayer script attached.
 Each audio source property must have a reference (both music and sound).
 >